timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER II-NUCLEAR WEAPONS STOCKPILE MATTERS/Part A-Stockpile Stewardship and Weapons Production.md

   * (A) in the case of a nuclear weapons system, such system completes a phase specified in such paragraph; or

-  * (B) in the case of a nuclear facility, such facility achieves critical decision 1 as specified in subparagraph (A)(iv) of such paragraph.
+  * (B) in the case of a nuclear facility, such facility achieves critical decision 1 as specified in subparagraph (A)(v) of such paragraph.

 * (5) Each independent cost estimate or independent cost review submitted under this subsection shall be submitted in unclassified form, but may include a classified annex if necessary.